deviantony/docker-elk/README.md

 logstash:

   environment:
-    LS_JAVA_OPTS: -Xmx1g
+    LS_JAVA_OPTS: -Xms1g -Xmx1g
 ```

-When these options are not set, both Elasticsearch and Logstash start with an upper cap of [1/4 of the total host
+When these options are not set:

-memory][jvm-heap] set on the JVM Heap Size.
+* Elasticsearch starts with a JVM Heap Size that is [determined automatically][es-heap].
+* Logstash starts with a fixed JVM Heap Size of 1 GB.

 ### How to enable a remote JMX connection to a service